 Fig and Prosciutto Salad

 Sweet or savory?
 Why choose?
-Appeal to everyone at your holiday table with this fig and prosciutto salad with goat cheese tossed in and a crunch from pine nuts.
+Appeal to everyone with this fig and prosciutto salad with goat cheese tossed in and a crunch from pine nuts.

 Get our recipe for Fig and Prosciutto Salad.